Part I: Possession of Drug Paraphernalia Now Classified as a Class 3 Misdemeanor

 - Level 3 - Five or More Prior Convictions: 1 – 20 Days of Community, Intermediate or Active Punishment

-The lawyers at Sandman, Finn & Fitzhugh have 45+ years of experience defending those who have been charged with offenses including Felony Drug, DWI, Assault and more.
+Our Raleigh drug crime lawyers at Sandman, Finn & Fitzhugh are backed by more than 50 years of experience defending those who have been charged with various drug offenses including felony drug, DWI, assault and more.
 If you’ve been charged with Possession of Drug Paraphernalia let us represent you.